 Make easy games to code

+Up next, discover the best coding games for kids, and the best Python games for beginners.
 For live expert guidance and to get all your questions answered as you make games, join our award-winning Scratch coding classes for kids: